-Sinocism | Bill Bishop | Substack
+About - Sinocism

 I am an entrepreneur and former media executive with more than a decade’s experience living in and working in China.
 Since leaving Beijing in 2015 I’ve lived in Washington DC.
 I previously wrote the Axios China weekly newsletter and the China Insider column for the New York Times Dealbook and, in the late 1990s, I co-founded MarketWatch.com.
 My views on China are frequently quoted in major media, such as Bloomberg, The Financial Times, The Wall Street Journal, Reuters, New York Times, and The Guardian and CNBC.
 I tweet @niubi.

-Here are some recent TV appearances, if you want to put a face to the newsletter:
+Here are some recent media appearances, if you want to put a face and a voice to the newsletter:

-Bill Bishop, author of the Sinocism newsletter and co-founder of CBS MarketWatch, joins “Squawk Box” to discuss what he’s seeing in China as Beijing’s Covid-19 spike seems to be slowing.
+The 12.27.2022 Why Is This Happening Podcast - What the End of ‘Zero Covid’ in China Means with Bill Bishop

-Derek Scissors, resident scholar at AEI and chief economist at China Beige Book, and Bill Bishop, China watcher and author of the newsletter "Sinocism," join "Squawk Box" on February 6, 2020 to discuss the economic impact of the coronavirus outbreak:
+A 12.16.2022 interview on Morning Edition to discuss the reopening in China.

 The January 31, 2020 newsletter “Wuhan virus; Travel bans; Economic impact; What was known in December?” was the subject of this recent CNBC segment: